thewaltero/mythos-orb/README.md

 ##  Core Systems

 ### 1. Engineering Trace Exploration
 Navigate through sessions with millisecond precision.
-Every action, verification, and drift detection event is indexed and presented in a sleek, interactive timeline.
+Every action, verification, and drift detection event is indexed and presented in a interactive timeline.

 ![Session Trace View](./public/trace-view.png)

-### 2. High-Fidelity Diff Visualization
+### 2. Diff Visualization
-Integrated with Git and the Mythos `SWD` (Strict Write Discipline) protocol, the Orb provides side-by-side diffs that visualize exactly how the model is proposing to mutate your codebase before any write hits the disk.
+Integrated with Git and the Mythos Strict Write Discipline protocol, the Orb provides side by side diffs that visualize exactly how the model is proposing to mutate your codebase before any write hits the disk.

 ![Diff Visualization](./public/diff-view.png)

 ### 3. Adaptive Thinking Monitor
-Watch the model's internal "thinking" state.
+Watch the models internal "thinking" state.
 The Orb surfaces the reasoning steps that lead to specific architectural decisions, giving you full visibility into the "black box" of agentic routing.

 ---